-Aquaculture is an increasingly important and expanding industry for Scotland, helping to sustain economic growth in the rural and coastal communities of the Highlands and Islands.
-Involving the farming or culturing of fish, molluscs, crustaceans and algae, it produces our most valuable food export.
-The Scottish aquaculture industry is dominated by Atlantic salmon farming, but also has significant production of rainbow trout and mussels.
+Aquaculture is an increasingly important industry for Scotland, helping to sustain economic growth in the rural and coastal communities of the North and West.
+Involving the farming or culturing of fish, molluscs, crustaceans and seaweed, aquaculture produces our most valuable food export.
+The Scottish aquaculture industry is led by Atlantic salmon farming, but also produces significant quantities of rainbow trout and mussels.

 *salmon 162,223; marine rainbow trout 2,076, halibut 73; sea trout 8.